-It appears that Ed Sheeran isn't the only one to fall target of Wiley's Twitter rants recently.
+Ed Sheeran isn’t the only one to fall target of Wiley’s Twitter rants.

 He referred to both Ed and Drake – undeniably two of the biggest musicians on the planet – as “pagans”, even going as far to critique them as “the two worse culture vultures on this planet” – strong words!